General Medicine Service (University Teaching Service-UTS)

 - We have five teams taking care of all patients admitted to the UTS: Gold, Diamond, Silver, Sapphire and Emerald.

 - Each team, with the exception of Emerald, consists of one teaching attending, one upper-level resident (PGY2 or PGY3), two interns and one or two students.
 The Emerald team provides a unique experience in which two upper-level residents (PGY2 or PGY3) run the team with the help of sub-interns (MS4) and a supervising attending.

 - Usually the teams have one categorical medicine intern, plus one intern from neurology, creating an excellent opportunity to exchange knowledge and improve the learning experience.

 - Second- and third-year residents are responsible for teaching, leadership and supervision of interns.

-- The opportunity and responsibility to teach third- and fourth-year medical students rotating through UTS develops the resident’s teaching skills throughout the training period.
+- The responsibility to teach second, third and fourth-year medical students rotating through UTS develops the resident's teaching skills throughout the training period.